Just about every day you’ll see a car going down the road with a dog’s head sticking out of the window.

 - Thick brush and low branches which could pose a hazard when running outdoors

 - Debris in the air while riding in a vehicle with the window down

 There are also a number of chronic canine eye diseases and conditions that require the avoidance of direct sunlight.

 Even something as simple as pink eye can affect dogs just like it does humans.

 Hiking, running in and out of bushes, catching balls or flying discs, running on the beach, rough play with other pets, or a new puppy or kitten in the home all offer opportunities for dogs to injure their eyes. – Jennifer Welser, Veterinarian / Board-Certified Ophthalmologist

-Doggie goggles or sunglasses can significantly reduce glare, which could make the difference as to whether your dog can even be outside at all.
+Dog goggles or dog sunglasses can significantly reduce glare, which could make all the difference as to whether your dog can even be outside at all — if your dog has cataracts or another eye condition.
 As a human, you know how hard it is to see on a bright sunny day in the winter without the white snow blinding you.
-Snow blindness can be the same for dogs too.
+Sun and snow blindness can be the same for dogs too.

-Doggie sunglasses can also keep overspray and harmful objects from entering your dog’s eyes — like salty sea spray while boating, bugs in the eye while riding in the car, etc. And they’ll keep your dog’s eyes from drying out from too much wind.
+Dog sunglasses can also keep overspray and harmful objects from entering your dog’s eyes — like salty sea spray while boating, bugs in the eye while riding in the car, etc. And they’ll keep your dog’s eyes from drying out with too much wind.